6 Strange Driving Laws from Around the World

 When you’re in an unfamiliar area, it can be tricky enough to drive on the opposite side of the street and convert kilometers to MPH.
 Factor in odd laws and it’s enough to make any person want to stay home.

 Car rental companies know that crashes are bound to happen.
 The cars most likely to crash?
-It’s not the cheap car rentals - it’s the too-fast-to-handle sports cars that have some auto-loving renters chomping at the bit.
+It’s not the

 Whether you’re a romantic or a cynic (or a little of both), Valentine’s Day just passed and you can’t escape the lovey dovey sentiment.
 This year, I hope you were creative, adventurous, and in love, and on the hunt for a date...

 When it comes to the car rental market, one change seems to create several changes thereafter and all of the moving parts are affected by each other.
+Analysts have taken what they saw throughout 2014 (and the years prior) to predict what 2015 will look like for the rental car industry.

 Home for the holidays last year?
 You’re probably planning a great escape in 2014.